asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

 Graphs have two major traversal approaches, similarly to trees, we can either use:

--   Breadth first - where each level of the graph is visited, before the next one is, then drill to the next immediate level and repeat
+-   Breadth first - where each level of the graph is visited, before the next one is, then drill to the next immediate level and repeat, algorithm is based off of storing the nodes in a queue

--   Depth first - where each level is visited in depth, down to the very last link, before neighbor levels are considered
+-   Depth first - where each level is visited in depth, down to the very last link, before neighbor levels are considered, algorithm is based off of storing the nodes in a stack

 In the examples below the input list of graph nodes `List<Node>` represent a set of input nodes from which to start the traversal, that list could simply be the